Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Case study

 \subsection{Operation Strategy}

-This section presents the real-time operation strategy of the OA-SMPC for the case study under consideration.
-As the initial state $x(0)$ is far away from the upper/lower limits, we operate the OA-SMPC like a traditional MPC (see $h(0)$ in Table~\ref{parameters}) until the constraint relaxation is triggered.
-The constraint relaxation is triggered only when the states reach either the upper or lower limit in closed-loop signifying the possible need for additional BESS capacity.
-The triggering time is denoted by $t_i=\inf\{t\in \mathbb{N}\:|\:x(t)\!=\!\{\text {SOC}_{\text {min}},\text {SOC}_{\text {max}}\}\}$, after which the adaptive relaxation parameter is set as $h(t_i)$, which is non-zero, and is subsequently updated in closed-loop by~\eqref{h_update_2}.
-Although~\eqref{h_update_2} updates $h$ at every time-step, given the emphasis on additional OPDC penalties in our cost function, whenever the starting time-step of the MPC coincides with daily OP hours, we restrict the $h$ increase between two time steps, overriding~\eqref{h_update_2} when required.
-Decreasing $h$ during the daily OP hours is still allowed, and if $h$ increases it is reset manually to the previous value.
-The reasoning behind restricting the increase of $h$ during OP times is to avoid the additional OPDC costs (on top of NCDC) by incurring preferential violations during OP hours (by deeper BESS discharge due to relaxed state constraints).
-The preferential OP hour violations may lead to state violations beyond the maximum permissible limit temporarily, but the adaptive rule (by virtue of $Y>\alpha$) pushes the BESS to compensate by lowering violations due to rapid increase of $h$ during other times (when risk of penalty on peaks is lower).
+This section presents the real-time operation strategy of the OA-SMPC for the economic MG dispatch probem under consideration.
+Although~\eqref{h_update_2} updates $h_i$ at every time-step, given the emphasis on additional OPDC penalties in our cost function, whenever the starting time-step of the MPC coincides with daily OP hours, we restrict the $h_i$ increase between two time steps, overriding~\eqref{h_update_2} when required.
+Decreasing $h_i$ during the daily OP hours is still allowed, and if $h_i$ increases it is reset manually to the previous value.
+The reasoning behind restricting the increase of $h_i$ during OP times is to avoid the additional OPDC costs (on top of NCDC) by incurring preferential violations during OP hours (by deeper BESS discharge due to relaxed state constraints).
+The preferential OP hour violations may lead to state violations beyond the maximum allowable limit temporarily, but the adaptive rule (by virtue of $Y>\alpha$) pushes the BESS to compensate by lowering violations due to rapid increase of $h_i$ during other times (when risk of penalty on peaks is lower).
 The simulations are carried out in CVX, a package for solving convex programs in the MATLAB environment~\cite{cvx_1,cvx_2}.